The PRRC conundrum: is the PRRC really responsible…?

 Notified body expectations

 Notified bodies have not yet published guidance on how they want to see the role of the PRRC covered.
 But from the first audit results, it is possible to get an understanding of what they are expecting: they are looking for someone with expertise and experience in the field in which the company is acting and they must be able to perform their role independently.
 They are also looking for written evidence these expectations are met.
+Establishing during an audit that the PRRC has a plan, follows the plan, and reports about that plan, is not yet a standard part of the audits.
+However, there are indications this gap will soon be closed.

 Organizing the role